-These alert systems are designed to help seniors who live alone at home, as well as individuals suffering from physical limitations or abilities and those recovering in rehab facilities or hospitals.
+These assistive technologies are designed to help seniors who live alone at home, as well as individuals suffering from physical limitations or abilities and those recovering in rehab facilities or hospitals.

 Medical alarm systems utilize built-in speakers as well as two-way voice modules that offer communication without having to be on the phone.
 This type of system is essential and provides a great deal of security for individuals afraid they might fall and be unable to reach the telephone.

 How does a medical alert system work?
 The system is easy to use and requires an individual to merely press a personal help button that can be carried around the neck or by pressing an emergency button located on the medical alert system console.

 These help buttons initiate direct communication with a medical monitoring center and automatically notify emergency responders.
 Such systems may also be programmed to notify neighbors, family, or friends that have been designated by the individual utilizing the device.